perfana/perfana-gatling-workshop/docs/exercise-10.md

 ![KPI Gatling](assets/images/kpi-gatling-1.png) ![KPI System](assets/images/kpi-system-1.png)

+> The "Average all panel series when comparing test runs" is checked for the CPU Host Usage KPI.
+This is done because the Mean (nodeJs) process is single threaded and bound to one core only.
+This could well be a different core next time we run the test!

 As soon as a KPI has been added or updated, Perfana will analyze all test runs that the KPI applies to.
 To see the result, navigate to the test run summary view.
 The benchmark section will show the consolidated result for the specified requirements.
 You can drilldown to more details by clicking on the result.